Quick start¶

 To install BirdNET, you can use pip.
 Open your terminal and run the following command:

-This command installs the BirdNET package along with its dependencies.
+This command installs the BirdNET package with TensorFlow, which the tf backend

 Predict species from audio file¶